branquif/schema-manager/docs/specification.md

 ## Importing definitions

-Use the !include directive to include schema files.
+Use the _import_ directive to include schema files.

 For example:
 ```
-!include Address.schm
+import Address.schm

 record Person
 	name string